karayamanemre/bookstore/README.md

 ### Prerequisites

-- Please install git in your computer.
+- Install git in your computer.
-- Also install a code editor.
+- Install a code editor.
 - A web browser to view the output.

 ### Setup